Introduction: Wealth Is a Trust, Not Ownership

 Who Is Obligated to Pay Zakat?

-charity is obligatory on every Muslim who:
+Zakat in Islam is obligatory on every Muslim who:

 - Is adult and sane